-HMRC travel expenses: guidelines for business travel & tax in the UK
+HMRC travel expenses: A guide for business travel & tax

 Corporate travel has developed a love/hate reputation.
 For employees, it's exciting to get out of the office and change up the routine.
 For employers, travel is a key driver of growth.
-Meeting prospects and clients in person is still incredibly effective, even if feels a little old fashioned.
+Meeting prospects and clients in person is still incredibly effective, even if it feels a little old-fashioned.

 So there's plenty to love.